Grapes: 40% Grenache, 30% Mourvedre, 20% Syrah, 10% Counoise.

-Description: The first evidence of Chateau de Beaucastel as it exists today was from 1549.
+Description: Chateau de Beaucastel, owed by the Famille Perrin, has long been regarded as one of France’s greatest vineyards for aging potential.
+With all thirteen varieties of the appellation organically grown since the 1960’s.
+The first evidence of Chateau de Beaucastel as it exists today was from 1549.
 Pierre de Beaucastel bought a plot of land at Coudoulet.
 They built a farm house was with the coat of arms sculpted on a stone wall.
-In 1909 Pierre Tramier leads the wine estate and then transfers it to his son-in-law Pierre Perrin, Then Jacques Perrin continue his fathers effort until 1978 before passing the knowledge and vineyards to the next generation of the Perrin family.
+In 1909 Pierre Tramier leads the wine estate and then transfers it to his son-in-law Pierre Perrin, Then Jacques Perrin continue his father's effort until 1978 before passing the knowledge and vineyards to the next generation of the Perrin family.
 Their main strength is absolute respect for land and terroir, biodynamic culture as a philosophy of life, balance, and elegance.
-For many wine lovers, Beaucastel is the best Chateauneuf-du-Pape in France.
-Coudoulet de Beaucastel is often considered the “baby Beaucastel”.
-This is due to the close proximity of the aforementioned vineyards and similar soil composites.
-This is truly a Cotes-du-Rhone that drinks like a Chateauneuf-du-Pape.
-Beautiful dark red dress.
-The nose is powerful with intense notes of juniper, black olives and pepper.
-In the mouth, it is an explosion of red fruit, with floral and spicy notes.
-Very nice balance combining great freshness, beautiful complexity, soft texture and balanced acidity.
-Please consider decanting 30 minutes before serving.
+Dark ruby red color with aromas of crushed flowers and wild black berries.
+The palate is full-bodied with good acid/ alcohol balance.
+Vanillin, black fruit, cool menthol towards the mid-palate.
+Cherry compote, currants, and toasted oak on the finish.

 Food pairings: Aged or mild cheese (Cheddar, Dry jack, Fontina, Swiss), duck (and confit), game birds, beef, lamb, mushrooms, strip steak, foie gras, pasta w/ truffles, short ribs, etc.